 Collaboration with Experts

-It is a good sign if the company has collaborated with experts on a certain topics to develop their product.
+It is a good sign if a given company has collaborated with experts to develop their product.
 At Consumer Health Digest, our articles undergo a review by nutrition, diet and fitness experts like Gerry Ellen, Dr. Sarah Brewer, Dr. Stacy Friedman, Lauren Dummit, Felicia Newell and Dr. Keith Kantor.

-Our reviewers value companies that show customer success stories that may feature testimonials and before/after photos as they support the efficiency of the product or program.
+Our reviewers look companies that show customer success stories which may include testimonials and before/after photos.

-Some brands provide small samples that customers can use beforehand before they make a bigger commitment to purchase the actual product on sale.
+Some brands provide small samples that customers can try before they make a bigger commitment to purchase the actual product.

 We check the price of the item.
-For supplements, we also check the cost per serving and how that compares to other products by competitors.
+For supplements, we also check the cost per serving and how that compares to other products.

 What happens when a customer does not like their experience with a particular product?
-Can they get a refund and how is it from the date of purchase?
+Can they get a refund and if so how much time do they have to get one from the date of purchase?

-Our reviewers make every effort to abide by the guidelines.
-It, however, is not set on stone and our researchers may deviate from the process occasionally depending on the unique aspects of every product.
+Our reviewers make every effort to answer these important questions.
+This information, however, is not always set in stone and our research may deviate from the process occasionally depending on the shifting policies of distributors and manufacturers.

 We strive to deliver top-quality and in-depth product reviews.
-Note that all the views expressly on the website are purely our own.
+Note that all the views expressed on our website are purely our own.
 Read our medical disclaimer for more information.